-At the cost of a tiny audio delay, Bluetooth headphones (like AirPods, but note my warning below about using them as your mic also) will work; and that way you’re not tethered to your laptop by any wires, which is nice (especially if you’re standing up, as I encourage below).
+At the cost of a tiny audio delay, Bluetooth headphones (like AirPods, but note my warning below about using them as your mic also) will work; and that way you’re not tethered to your laptop by any wires, which is nice (especially if you’re standing up, as I encourage above).

 I don’t know why this is, but in all my testing: AirPods, when connected to laptops, are terrible microphones.
-It’s fine to use them as headphones, but I recommend not using AirPods as your input device; or at least try it out with a friend and see what they say you sound like (I bet they’ll say “tinny”), and whether there’s a lag (I bet they’ll say “yes”).
+It’s fine to use them as headphones, but I recommend not using AirPods as your microphone; or at least try it out with a friend and see what they say you sound like (I bet they’ll say “tinny”), and whether there’s a lag (I bet they’ll say “yes”).

 In Zoom, the little icon to the right of the icon in the bottom-left corner is where you pick exactly which device you want to use for input and output:

 Make sure your TAs are comfortable alerting you to any A/V issues that arise, no matter how minor-seeming.
 Glare in your glasses?
 Noise in the background?
 Something in your teeth?
 Explicitly instruct them to do so, so that they are on the lookout.